-In some states, DUI convictions stay on your record forever: A third DUI will count as a third offense regardless of how long ago you got your first and second DUIs.
+In some states, such as Indiana, DUI convictions stay on your record forever: A third DUI will count as a third offense regardless of how long ago you got your first and second DUIs.
 Other states count prior DUIs for sentencing purposes only if they occurred within a certain period of time (the DUI “look-back” period) of the most recent offense.
-For instance, with a look-back period of ten years, a DUI will generally count as a third offense only if the driver has two other DUIs convictions that occurred within the past ten years.
+For instance, with a look-back period of ten years like California has, a DUI will generally count as a third offense only if the driver has two other DUIs convictions that occurred within the past ten years.

 DUI laws vary by state, including those for third-offense DUIs.
 See our state-specific articles to learn about the laws for third-offense DUIs in your state.